National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Accessibility

 Accessible restrooms are located at the visitor center, Saddlehorn Campground, and Devils Kitchen Picnic Area.
-One accessible campsite is located in the campground.
+Two accessible campsites are located in the campground, numbers 5 and 70.
 Two picnic areas at the Devils Kitchen and the visitor center are accessible.
 Independence Monument View and Cold Shivers Point are accessible overlooks along Rim Rock Drive.

 Hearing Impaired

-For visitors with hearing impairments, headphones are available for use while watching the two videos in the visitor center auditorium.
+For visitors with hearing impairments, headphones are available for use while watching the video in the visitor center auditorium, as well as a audio tour of the Visitor Center exhibit hall.
 A variety of publications may be obtained at the visitor center.
 Wayside exhibits with illustrations and text on natural and cultural features are situated throughout the park and in the visitor center.

 Alcohol Policy